phuonganh0804/financial-data-lakehouse/README.md

 - **Twelve Data landing is intentionally not paginated.** The `time_series` endpoint caps each response at `outputsize` (max **5000 rows**, not a time span).
-  Daily backfills here are scoped to recent history — well under the cap — so a single request is complete.
+  Daily backfills here are scoped to recent history, which is well under the cap, so a single request is complete.
 Pagination is deliberately skipped: it would be untestable against the free tier's limited history depth, and `landing_binance.py` (a hard 1000-rows/request cap) already demonstrates the paging pattern.
 To go